Volunteer

 This group oversees this extracurricular, fee-based event for 4th grade students in the spring.
 Click here for more information.

-Woodnet is the PTA's email network.
-Its purpose is to facilitate the exchange information relating to PTA business, school affairs and educational topics of interest to the Wood Acres ES population.
-The Woodnet coordinator verifies membership, manages the list, monitors the site for proper usage of the Woodnet policy and intervenes when necessary.
-Click here to learn more about Woodnet.
+Membership Toolkit (formerly AtoZ Connect) is the PTA's email listserv.
+Its purpose is to share information relating to PTA business, school affairs, and educational topics of interest to the Wood Acres ES population.
+The coordinator verifies membership, manages the list, monitors the site for proper usage of the MT/ AtoZ Connect policy and intervenes when necessary.
+Click here to learn more.

 This committee is responsible for the school yearbook.
 We need volunteers to take and collect photos throughout the year, use creativity to layout the book and work with the yearbook company to make sure that all deadlines are met.